grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 1. To publish your entry from the CMS, follow these steps:

    1. In the **Status** drop-down, click **Ready**.
    1. In the **Publish** drop-down, click **Publish now**.
       The entry appears in [What's new in Cloud](https://grafana.com/docs/grafana-cloud/whats-new/) on the date you entered.

 For Grafana versioned releases, the content entered in the CMS is published in the versioned What’s new at a later date.
-Refer to [Creating the versioned release notes](#create-the-versioned-release-notes)
+To understand the process of creating release notes for Grafana versioned releases, refer to [Create the versioned release notes](#create-the-versioned-release-notes).

 If you add an entry to the CMS after the relevant versioned What's new has already been published, you'll need to open a PR to also add it to the versioned What's new yourself.

 ### Edit What's new entries

 Regardless of the status of your entry, it's always best to use the CMS to make any changes.
 To make edits, follow these steps:

 1. Navigate to the [CMS](https://admin.grafana.com/content-admin/#/collections/whats-new).